ZephyrusLiu/CS520_semester_project/README.md

 ### Yi Ding
 Implemented the subscribing notification functionality.
 Completed half of the final report.
-Built server.js, MongoDB database and connect to Express server.
+Built server.js, MongoDB database, and connected to Express server.
-Implemented client side RESTful API call and fetch for both sync and async calls.
+Implemented client-side RESTful API calls and fetch for both sync and async calls.
-Dynamited client site website based on MongoDB data for add info and update info pages.
+Dynamited client site website based on MongoDB data for adding info and updating info pages.

 ## Conclusion